-As a common policy approach for issue A, subject to the decision by IMO and the successful outcome of necessary studies (i.e. compatibility with incumbent services is ensured) Member States should support the possible regulatory actions needed to implement the Global Maritime Distress and Safety System modernisation in the RR.
+The RSPG recommends that, as a common policy approach for issue A, subject to the decision by IMO and the successful outcome of necessary studies (i.e. compatibility with incumbent services is ensured) Member States should support the possible regulatory actions needed to implement the Global Maritime Distress and Safety System modernisation in the RR.